kaiachain/kaia-dapp-mono/bounty/tracks.md

 - Bounty submission should be of good quality (well tested for core functionalities)

 ---
-## Klaytn Educate Series(KES)
+## Kaia Educate Series(KES)

-Klaytn Educate Series aims to educate you on everything web3 and the Klaytn blockchain.
+Kaia Educate Series aims to educate you on everything web3 and the Kaia blockchain.
 You can register using this [link](https://lu.ma/klaytn-educate-series).

 ### Rewards
 - $100 worth of KLAY to be won